An adaptive scalable fully implicit algorithm based on stabilized finite element for reduced visco-resistive MHD: Numerical results

 { [2]{\trimFig{#1}{#2}{.1}{.1}{.45}{.45}}

 }

 The solution at peak reconnection is presented in Figure~\ref{fig:icPeak}.
 With this Lundquist number, the current sheet structure follows the Sweet-Parker model.
-The current sheet is found to be well resolved and the largest value in the current sheet is about 140.
-The largest flow speed in the outgoing jet regions of the reconnection diffusion region is about 0.38.
+The current sheet is found to be well resolved and the largest current density in the current sheet is about 140.
+The largest flow speed in the outgoing jet regions of the reconnection diffusion region is about 0.38 of the Alfv\'en speed.
 Note that, for this test, since the Lundquist and Reynolds numbers are relatively small, the solvers work well without the stabilization term and produce good results.

 { [2]{\trimFig{#1}{#2}{.0}{.0}{.0}{.0}}

 }